datacentricdesign/iot-ml-design-kit/guide/datacollection_guide.md

 Each of the expected activities gets recorded for **at least 30 seconds**

+## Extracting Data

-Now that you have your data, you can start processing it. export gopro?..., continue to notebook
+Now that you have collected some data, you will need to make sure it's useable in the Notebook.
+Note that this application only supports the extraction of GoPro data.

+The first step is extracting the GoPro MP4 data into a .json file.
+To do this, follow the instructions on [this](https://www.trekview.org/blog/2022/gopro-telemetry-exporter-getting-started/) page.

+Then, use our jsontocsv program to convert the .json file to .csv files with timestamps.